We present contemporary art to excite, challenge and educate.

 The Bass is Miami Beach’s contemporary art museum.
 Focusing on exhibitions of international contemporary art, The Bass presents mid-career and established artists reflecting the spirit and international character of Miami Beach.
 The Bass seeks to expand the interpretation of contemporary art by incorporating disciplines of contemporary culture, such as design, fashion and architecture, into the exhibition program.

-Central to its mission, The Bass maintains a vigorous education program for lifelong learning and visitors of all ages.
+Central to the museum’s mission, The Bass maintains a vigorous education program for lifelong learning and visitors of all ages.
 The Bass IDEAS education initiative uses art as a catalyst for creativity and positive growth, especially in the area of early childhood education.
-The active outreach program, Creativity in the Community, takes The Bass IDEAS off-site by engaging families and their children in Miami-Dade County neighborhoods with the most challenged access to art.
-In Spring 2017, the museum’s Creativity Center opens as the largest art museum education facility in Miami-Dade.

 Creativity in the Community